aurajs/aura/README.md

 # Aura 0.9pre
 [![Build Status](https://travis-ci.org/aurajs/aura.png?branch=master)](https://travis-ci.org/aurajs/aura)

-Aura is an event-driven architecture for developing widget-based applications that scale.
+Aura is an event-driven architecture for developing scalable applications using reusable widgets.
 It works great with [Backbone.js](http://backbonejs.org), but is framework-agnostic, adapts many best-practice patterns for developing maintainable apps and has first-class support for modern tools like [Bower](http://bower.io), [Grunt](http://gruntjs.com) and [Yeoman](http://yeoman.io).

 Aura has been used to develop applications like [MIT's Reap](http://www.bobholt.me/2012/09/how-it-was-built-mit-reap/) and is currently under active development.

-Want to look at some sample apps built with Aura?
-Check out the [GitHub client](https://github.com/sbellity/aura-github), the [GitHub Mobile client](https://github.com/hull/Github-Mobile/tree/with-hull),  an Aura [Todo](https://github.com/sbellity/aura-todos/) app implemented [two](https://github.com/alexanderbeletsky/todomvc-aura) ways and [Hullagram](https://github.com/hull/hullagram) - an Instagram clone built with Aura and [Hull.io](http://hull.io).
-You can also read [how to build your own Twitter-like "Open Source" page](http://blog.hull.io/post/46504817377/how-to-build-your-own-twitter-like-open-source-page) using Aura.

 ## Why Aura?

+We've seen a large shift in the JavaScript community for the past 3 years, with people starting to write web apps in a much more structured way.
+Yet, assembling the bits and pieces and actually starting to make apps is still a challenge.
+Another challenge is that most of the time you end up doing the same stuff all over again : you need a way to authenticate users, give them ways to communicate, exchange ideas, work or play together.
+You have to integrate with external services or APIs like Facebook or Twitter.

+Web apps are all about the end user experience (UI, DOM elements).
+The web development ecosystem is all about much more low level stuff.
+We need a way to package higher level abstractions and make them truly reusable, and that's what Aura is all about.

+Need some more reasons to use Aura?:

 * It's basically **glue** for your application widgets, making it trivial to tie together a number of independently created widgets into a fully functional application.
 * A complete event-bus supporting **application-level and widget-level communication** mean you have control over what is getting triggered in your app